SufficientlySecure/document-viewer/README.md

 # Document Viewer

-Document Viewer is a fork of the last GPL version of EBookDroid (http://code.google.com/p/ebookdroid/).
+Document Viewer is a highly customizable document viewer for Android.

-We need your support to fix outstanding bugs, join development by forking the project!
+Help, such as an FAQ, information about supported MIME types, and available Intents can be found in the [Wiki](https://github.com/dschuermann/document-viewer/wiki).

 Supports the following formats:
 * PDF